Landlords are on the hunt for flexible-space partners

 That’s why landlords saddled with low occupancy rates exhausted by an uncertain market believe they’ve landed on an innovative way to fill space: Team up with flexible space operators.

-“Office landlords are increasingly looking for ways to incorporate flex into their portfolios, but there are significant risks to subletting that space to a traditional flex operator or taking on the management of that space themselves,” says Jacob Bates, head of Americas Flex Space at JLL.
+“Office landlords are increasingly looking for ways to incorporate flex into their portfolios, but there are significant risks to subletting that space to a traditional flex operator or taking on the management of that space themselves,” says Jacob Bates, Head of Americas Flex and Experience Management at JLL.
 “In the traditional model, there’s little to no control of the space and a significant risk of default by the operator, while the self-perform model has a higher output of capital and 100% of the risk.”

 In some cases, landlords are stepping in to run the spaces under their own brands.
 More commonly, however, landlords are turning to management agreements with flexible space operators to take over space left by coworking providers that either went out of business or have scaled back their operations.